SModelS/smodels/docs/manual/source/TheoryDefinitions.rst

 All particles must be assigned a Z\ :sub:`2` parity and can have a flexible number of attributes, such as mass, spin, electric charge, etc.
-Two particles are considered equal if all their shared properties are equal. *Inclusive* or *generic* particles can then be defined if some of its properties are left undefined.
-For instance, a particle with electric charge -1, spin 1/2 but without a defined mass will be matched to electrons, muons and taus.
-This is useful when defining generic simplified models (|elements|) in the :ref:`Database <databaseDefs>`.
-All *generic* particles used by the :ref:`Database <databaseDefs>` are separately defined in `databaseParticles.py <experiment.html#experiment.databaseParticles>`_ Examples for such inclusive definitions are:
+Two particles are considered equal if all their shared properties are equal.

+*Inclusive* or *generic* particles are introduced by leaving one or more of their properties undefined.
+For instance, a Z\ :sub:`2`-even particle with electric charge -1, spin 1/2 but undefined mass will be matched to electrons, muons and taus.
+This is useful when defining generic simplified models
+(|elements|) in the :ref:`Database <databaseDefs>`.
+All *inclusive* particles used by the :ref:`Database <databaseDefs>` are separately defined in `databaseParticles.py <experiment.html#experiment.databaseParticles>`_ .
+Examples are:

  - 'l' for electrons, and muons,
  - 'L' for electrons, muons, and taus,
  - 'q' for u-, d-, and s-quarks,
  - 'jet' for u-, d-, s-, c-quarks and gluons
  - 'anyOdd' for any Z\ :sub:`2`-odd particle
- - '*' for any \ :sub:`2`-even particle
+ - '*' for any Z\ :sub:`2`-even particle

 * **Particles are described by the** `Particle Class <theory.html#theory.particle.Particle>`_